zabkwak/reacting-squirrel/README.md

 ```
 This code will start simple app on the default port.
 After the page load the `user.load` event is emitted and `UserSocket` class is trying to load the logged user and send it back to the page.

+### CLI
+The simple server can be started over the CLI using `./node_modules/.bin/rs-start-server` and creating `rsconfig.json` in application root.

 ## Core functions
 ### Routes register
 The routes are registered on the server-side.
 The module is using express based routes registering.